 Change to an interest-only mortgage

 If your current mortgage is a repayment deal, you might be able to reduce your monthly payments by changing to an interest-only mortgage.
 Instead of paying off the capital each month, you only pay interest.
-Just bear in mind that the remainder of your loan needs to be repaid at the end of your mortgage term.
+Bear in mind that the remainder of your loan needs to be repaid at the end of your mortgage term.

 Should you take advantage of the low base rate to get a mortgage?